cncf/kubernetes-community-days/.github/ISSUE_TEMPLATE/host-a-kcd.md

 * [ ] Hybrid
 * [ ] In person

 #### Organizers Details (identify at least 3 organizers).
-Designate who will be the CFP admin, as well as the finanical officer:
+Designate who will be the CFP admin, as well as the financial officer:
 * [ ] Organizer 1: First and Last Name, Company, Title, Email, CNCF Slack Username
 * [ ] Organizer 2: First and Last Name, Company, Title, Email, CNCF Slack Username
 * [ ] Organizer 3: First and Last Name, Company, Title, Email, CNCF Slack Username